 When I arrived at Kumamoto Airport in southern Kyushu Island, from Haneda Airport in Tokyo, I knew I would wait for Sachiho and her sons to arrive from Okinawa, but I didn’t know anyone would be waiting for me.
 When I came out of the baggage claim, there was a long-haired young man in a purple shirt, and I thought, “That must be one of my people.”
 In fact, it was the bass player in my band for the festival.
 His name is Daisuke, and he is 22 years old.
 Beside him stood Auta, the 12-year-old drummer who amazed me at Happy Flower Beach Party Music Festival last October.
 That made sense.
 Auta’s father, Rokuro Matsui, is the organizer of the Rainbow Festival.

-An hour or so later, Sachiho Kudomi, leader for 10 years of Amana, former punk rock bass player and leader for 17 years of the famous girl band, Zelda, widow of New Wave rock superstar, Donto, spiritual teacher, and mother of Donto’s two young musician sons, Nara (named for the ancient city, but pronounced “Nala”) age 12, and Laki (pronounced “Lucky”), soon to be 17-year-old rock lead guitarist/singer.
-Laki, born in New York City when Donto was recording there, and personally named by his dad’s guru, Bo Diddley, has his heart set on attending Berklee College of Music in Boston.
-Good move.
+An hour or so later, Sachiho Kojima, leader for 10 years of the all-woman trance trio, Amana, former punk rock bass player and leader for 17 years of the famous girl band, Zelda, widow of New Wave rock superstar, Donto, spiritual teacher, and mother of Donto’s two young musician sons, Nara (named for the ancient capital of Japan, and pronounced “Nala”) age 12, and Laki (pronounced “Lucky”), soon to be 17-year-old rock lead guitarist/singer/songwriter.
+Born in New York City while Donto was recording there, he was personally named Lakita by his godfather, his dad’s guru, Bo Diddley.

 Daisuke drove us from Kumamoto city to the town of Aso, and up to the mountain meadow where the festival area was under construction.
 Rokuro Matsui and his wife, Tako, have a business making tipis, and quite a few housed their guests at the festival.
 Today, four days before the beginning of the festival, they erect the first few.